ancientlives/ancientlives.github.io/_posts/2015-01-07-library-jekyll-update.md

 menu: library-jekyll-update
 ---

-The *ancientlives* library has now been updated to include an introduction on [Jekyll](/library/notes/dev/site-building/jekyll/) section.
+The *ancientlives* library has now been updated to include an introduction on [Jekyll](/library/notes/2015/01/07/jekyll-intro/).